 While my story is tragic, unfortunately, it’s not unique.
 Nine babies continue to die suddenly and unexpectedly every day in Australia.
 That’s nine little lives cut short.
-And nine families forever changed.
+And nine families forever devastated.

-For the more than 3,000 families each year who are still forced to endure their worst nightmare, I want to make a real difference and stop little lives being cut short once-and-for-all.
+More than 3,000 families each year are forced to endure their worst nightmare, I want to make a real difference and stop little lives being cut short once-and-for-all.

 This Red Nose Day, Australian families need you.

 Your support this Red Nose Day enables us to keep looking for answers and continue to deliver prevention messages that will save little lives.
 Your generosity will ensure there will always be an understanding voice on the other of the phone for a parent desperate for help in their darkness moments.

 By holding a Red Nose Day event, buying a nose, or donating, we can invest more money into lifesaving research to unlock the reasons why babies continue to die, and keep our vital support services going so families can continue to access free 24/7 counselling and support for as long as they need it.

 Everyday our bereaved families are forced to confront their very worst imaginable fear so this Red Nose Day I’m embracing my biggest fear!
 My family and I are jumping out of a plane to raise funds for Red Nose Day.